fractal-zkp/zero-bin/README.md

 Reads input from a native node and writes output to stdout

-Usage: leader native [OPTIONS] --rpc-url <RPC_URL> --block-number <BLOCK_NUMBER>
+Usage: leader native [OPTIONS] --rpc-url <RPC_URL> --block-interval <BLOCK_INTERVAL>

 Options:
   -u, --rpc-url <RPC_URL>

-  -b, --block-number <BLOCK_NUMBER>
+  -i, --block-interval <BLOCK_INTERVAL>
-          The block number for which to generate a proof -c, --checkpoint-block-number <CHECKPOINT_BLOCK_NUMBER>
+          The block interval for which to generate a proof -c, --checkpoint-block-number <CHECKPOINT_BLOCK_NUMBER>
           The checkpoint block number [default: 0]
   -f, --previous-proof <PREVIOUS_PROOF>
           The previous proof output
-  -o, --proof-output-path <PROOF_OUTPUT_PATH>
+  -o, --proof-output-dir <PROOF_OUTPUT_DIR>
-          If provided, write the generated proof to this file instead of stdout -s, --save-inputs-on-error
+          If provided, write the generated proofs to this directory instead of stdout -s, --save-inputs-on-error
-          If true, save the public inputs to disk on error --backoff <BACKOFF>
+          If true, save the public inputs to disk on error -b, --block-time <BLOCK_TIME>
+          Network block time in milliseconds.
+This value is used to determine the blockchain node polling interval [env: ZERO_BIN_BLOCK_TIME=] [default: 2000]
+  -k, --keep-intermediate-proofs
+          Keep intermediate proofs.
+Default action is to delete them after the final proof is generated [env: ZERO_BIN_KEEP_INTERMEDIATE_PROOFS=]
+      --backoff <BACKOFF>
           Backoff in milliseconds for request retries [default: 0] --max-retries <MAX_RETRIES>